Construction Waste Recycling

-New Zealand builders can change how they use materials and manage them across their life to produce less waste reuse and recycle more, divert materials wherever possible and send waste to landfills only as a last resort.
+New Zealand builders can change how they use materials and manage them throughout their life to produce less waste reuse and recycle more, divert materials wherever possible and send waste to landfills only as a last resort.
 The great news is that nearly all common construction materials can be recycled, including concrete, plasterboard, wood, metal, glass, and some plastics.

 What Are Some of the Problems?

-- An average of 5 - 6 tonnes of construction waste (new materials) is produced for every average sized 3-bedroom house
+- An average of 5 - 6 tonnes of construction waste (new materials) is produced for every average-sized 3-bedroom house

 - Construction waste represents 50% of all waste generated in New Zealand